private-lazy-val/cryptous/README.md

 ## Overview

 ### Description
-**Cryptous** is a one-page website about crypos crafted with HTML and CSS.
+**Cryptous** is a one-page website about crypos built with HTML and CSS.

 ### Figma